Please let us know what you would find most useful to have on our website!

 - Going Digital - please provide mobile numbers and email addresses

-- Free Mindfulness courses and drop in sessions available locally - starting again in June 2018 - scroll down a bit or click here for more information [PDF]
+- Free Mindfulness courses and drop in sessions available locally - throughout 2020- scroll down a bit or click here for more information [PDF]

 Along with practices across West Sussex Ball Tree is changing services for ear wax removal

-From March 1st 2018 we we will only be providing ear irrigation services in following circumstances
+From March 1st 2020 we we will now be able to provide ear irrigation services in the following circumstances

 1) We have received a written request from the hospital ENT or Audiology departments